 NEW RESPONSIBILITIES FOR ENTREPRENEURS AND COMPANY ADMINISTRATORS: HOW THE NEW "CODE OF BUSINESS CRISIS AND INSOLVENCY" WILL CHANGE THE WORLD OF ITALIAN S.R.L.
 (LIMITED LIABILITY COMPANY)

-The Italian Legislative Decree no. 14 of January 12th 2019, the "Code of Business Crisis and Insolvency", has introduced significant innovations in the field of the prevention and resolution of business crisis [complete text on the following link, in Italian language].
+The Italian Legislative Decree 12 January 2019 no. 14, the "Code of Business Crisis and Insolvency", has introduced significant innovations in the field of the prevention and resolution of business crisis.

 It must be immediately said that, for the Italian company law system, this is a truly epochal innovation.
 A special Commission - established in 2015 at the Ministry of Justice and chaired by Dr. Renato Rordorf, a long-standing judge among the leading experts in the field - first prepared the draft of the legislative delegation, which resulted in Law no. 155 of October 19th, 2017, and then produced the legislative structure containing the new rules of the business crisis: a code divided into four parts and made up of 391 articles.